 Steroid-induced Osteoporosis develops when the bones grow too frail over time because of corticosteroid exposure.
 Corticosteroids are medications, like prednisone, that could depress the formation of bones and boost their rate of loss.
 This is usually a gradual process that normally results in fractures and low bone mass.

 Monitoring of bone mass density is done with a reduction in the amount or stopping of steroid medication if possible.
 There are medications prescribed that lead to stronger bones, which would help reduce the threat of osteoporosis caused by steroids.
-If you are taking any steroids as a result of medication, you should have a bone density test regularly and follow-up consultation with your doctor.
+If you are taking any steroids as a result of medication, you should have a bone density test regularly and a follow-up consultation with your doctor.

 Along with these treatments, laser therapy for Osteoporosis can help in managing symptoms by improving blood flow and reducing inflammation, promoting bone health.